kgryte/pranav-qs-blog/README.md

 Prior to my internship, I was (and still am!) a regular contributor to [LFortran](https://lfortran.org), a modern interactive Fortran compiler built on top of LLVM, and I was feeling fairly confident in my Fortran skills.
 However, one of my first challenges was simply understanding legacy Fortran code.
 Let's illustrate this with an example.

-TODO: clean up these examples, as several don't make sense.
-This entire section needs a complete rewrite.
+TODO(Pranav): clean up the following examples, as several don't make sense.
+This entire section from here onward needs a complete rewrite.

 Consider a function `add` that takes two arguments: `N`, representing the size of the array, and an array `A`, which returns the sum of its elements.
 Please find the code snippet below.

+FIXME: the text says two arguments, but the code snippet shows three arguments. `num` is declared but never used.
+It is not clear why we are using a nested loop.
+Without seeing the `add` implementation, this program is inscrutable.

 ```fortran
 integer function add( M, N, A ) result(r)